pixelspark/catena/Documentation/SQL.md

 * LENGTH(str): returns the length of string `str`
 * ABS(num): returns the absolute value of number `num`

+## Supported query constructs

+* EXISTS(select): returns '1' when the `select` statement returns at least one row, '0' if it returns no rows.
+The select query may contain references to the outside query ('correlated' subquery).

 ## Supported statement types